Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Discussion and conclusions

 \end{enumerate}

 This study targets at a theoretical investigation on the soft X-ray emission from line-of-sight origins.
 We note that the conclusions of this study are drawn using the TNG100 simulation.
-The quantitative details strongly depend on the implementation of hot gas physics.
-In particular, the strong metal emissions of the diffuse gas in the cosmic web structures are results of galactic feedback processes, which can discharge metals into these large distances from galaxy centers.
-To better understand the impacts of feedbacks on the distribution and properties of the hot gas, we should further compare other numerical cosmological simulations (e.g., EAGLE and SIMBA which adopt different models.
-From the observation perspective, the pioneering X-ray telescopes under planning, like \textit{HUBS}, and \textit{Super DIOS}, will provide us with valuable knowledge about the hot gas of different cosmic origins as well as deep insights about the baryonic cycle in galactic ecosystems.
+The quantitative details strongly depend on the implementation of hot-gas physics.
+In particular, the strong metal emissions of the diffuse gas in the cosmic web structures are results of galactic feedback processes, which can discharge metals far from galaxy centers.
+To better understand the impacts of feedback on the distribution and properties of the hot gas, we should further compare other numerical cosmological simulations (e.g., EAGLE and SIMBA which adopt different models.
+From the observation perspective, the pioneering X-ray telescopes in the planning stages, such as \textit{HUBS} and \textit{Super DIOS}, will provide us with valuable knowledge of the hot gas of different cosmic origins as well as deep insights into the baryonic cycle in galactic ecosystems.